kseniadvorkina/OLMo_thesis/README.md

 ## Year Prediction

 To applu results of Mixture of Experts beyond text generation, we developed a liner function used to predict the year said text was published it.
-This function is availible in .
-It taked gate weights as an input and outputspredicted year.
-Should you derise to tune the confidence threshold for the year prediction, fucntion to collect statistics on that is also availible in this script.
+This function is availible in year_prediction.ipynb.
+It takes gate weights as an input and outputspredicted year.
 Please refer to the thesis monuscript for the methodological details.